thumulakaru/Unit-4-project/README.md

         return False
 ```

-The main function then recieves a boolean value of whether the user is in a valid session and will allow if they are to do the action.
+The main function then receives a boolean value of whether the user is in a valid session and will allow if they are to do the action.
 This system closes the loophole of modifying cookies and completes the hashed authentication system criteria.

 ### Header and Footers